Education Opportunities at Woodchester Mansion

-Woodchester Mansion provides a wide range of opportunities for students of all ages, from activities for Key Stages 1 and 2 through to the University of the Third Age!
+Woodchester Mansion provides a wide range of opportunities for students of all ages, from activities for Key Stages 1 and 2 through to the University of the Third Age.
 The striking environment of the unfinished Gothic building generates ideas which can be explored and appreciated by all age groups and abilities.

 At secondary school level texts such as Jane Eyre, Wuthering Heights or the Mysteries of Udolpho are some examples of novels using the setting of a mysterious old house with secret passages, staircases and attics.
 Much nineteenth century poetry of writers such as Keats, Tennyson and Coleridge uses the Gothic tradition to create images of mystery, darkness and suspense, in texts such as The Lady of Shalott, and The Eve of St. Agnes.
 A visit to the Mansion can help students to feel the atmosphere created through the language in the texts.

-The Mansion also creates opportunities at all Key Stages for the study of Art and Photography.
+Students following GCSE Art and Photography courses have found a wealth of opportunities for coursework.
 The stonework, arches and empty architectural spaces, together with the contrast of light, shade and shadows provide a range of stimuli for students of all ages.
 The unfinished nature of the building, uncluttered by furniture or furnishings, provides unique opportunities for drawing and photography.

 The fascinating history of the Leigh family who built the Mansion in the mid nineteenth century in the fashionable Gothic style can stimulate and enhance the study of local history at Key Stages 2 and 3 or provide a focus for an extended essay at Key Stage 5.

 Sixth Form Students have found inspiration for many Art, Photography and Film courses.
 For students with more technical interests, the Mansion offers clear opportunities for those studying Construction and Design.

 Examples of work by students of the Stonemasons’ Guild of SS Stephen & George.